The Neuroscience School

 - July 17-21, M-Fri, 9:30 AM-4:30 PM - Advanced Topics in Neuroscience: Neurological Disorders

-- Rolling admissions will begin in January, for applicants who meet program requirements, submit completed application materials, and pay tuition deposit of $250.
+- Rolling admissions will begin in January, for applicants who meet program requirements, submit completed application materials, and pay tuition deposit.

 - Admissions will close when courses are full.
 Courses limited to 20 participants.